zaidiaz23/zaidiaz23/README.md

 -->

 ꔫ-🍧˚｡⋆୨୧˚  — Currently working as a QA manual.
 As you may know, quality it's so important and we all should care about it.
+*:🍦·.♥ most of the time I learning something new. :mushroom:

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=zaidiaz23)](https://github.com/zaidiaz23/github-readme-stats)